Randomized Urn Models revisited using Stochastic Approximation: Convergence and first rate result

 $H$ is called the {\em limit generating matrix}.

-The combination of assumptions {\bf (A1)}-{\bf (A3)} guarantees that $H$ satisfies the assumptions of the Perron-Frobenius Theorem (see \cite{BerPle}) so that $1$ is the eigenvalue of $H$ with the highest norm (maximal eigenvalue) and that the components of its right eigenvector $v$ can be chosen all positive.
-Therefore, we may normalize this vector $v^*$ such that $\Tr(v^*)=1$.
+The combination of assumptions {\bf (A1)}-{\bf (A3)} guarantees that $H$ satisfies the assumptions of the Perron-Frobenius Theorem (see \cite{BerPle}) so that $1$ is the eigenvalue of $H$ with the highest norm (maximal eigenvalue) has order $1$, the components of its right eigenvector $v$ can be chosen all positive and all other eigenvalues has a modulus lower than $1$.
+In particular, we may normalize this vector $v^*$ such that $\Tr(v^*)=1$.

 {\sc A variant including possible definite removal.} We may relax Assumption {\bf (A1)} by allowing the removal of the drawn ball from its urn (see $e.g.$~\cite{Jan}).
 Other relaxation of these requirements may be considered: it could be possible to remove other balls than the drawn one.
 This leads to {\em tenable} urns (studied notably in \cite{BagPal}, see also \cite{Pou}) where an arithmetical assumption to the row of any negative diagonal entry in $D_n$ is added, in order to avoid the urn extinction (see Assumption ${\bf (A'1)}$ below).
 Thus we may replace Assumption {\bf (A1)} (after renormalization) by\\